Vambane/Vambane/README.md

 - 👋 Hi, I’m Yesu Crestu, resurrecting one line of code at a time.
 - 👀 I’m interested in Data Science/Analytics.
-Unlike most analytics I do not count the amount of calarious I take.
+Unlike most analytics I do not count the amount of calories I take.
 I always get an error 'Mishape'.
 - 🌱 I’m currently learning Python for Data Science
 - 💞️ I’m looking to collaborate on anything data science/analytics
+- I might be developing a poling (public/private survey) and walkie talkie app
 - 📫 How to reach me ...

 <!---